TL;DR

 This user hates menu bar clutter and heavy background processes.
 They want their Mac to be as fast as possible.
 LuLu's lightweight footprint respects this philosophy.
 It does one thing—block unauthorized connections—and does it without flashy animations or memory-hogging maps.
 It adheres to the Unix philosophy of doing one thing well, fitting perfectly into a minimalist setup.

 Transitioning from Little Snitch to LuLu involves simplifying your mental model.
 You cannot export rules directly because Little Snitch's rules are far more complex (involving profiles and temporal durations) than LuLu's structure supports.
 1. **Review your permanent rules:** Open Little Snitch Configuration and note which apps you have permanently blocked.
 2. **Uninstall Little Snitch:** Use the official uninstaller to ensure all kernel extensions are removed.
 3. **Install LuLu:** Reboot and install.
 4. **Training Phase:** You will face a barrage of alerts again.
-Manually block the apps you noted in step 1. *Note:* You will lose the 'profiles' feature, so you must decide on a single set of rules that works for all your environments.
+Manually block the apps you noted in step 1. *Note:* LuLu v4.0+ now also has profiles, so you can recreate similar network-specific behaviors manually.
+However, you'll need to switch them yourself—there's no automatic Wi-Fi network detection.

 Moving to Little Snitch is an upgrade in capability.
 1. **Preparation:** You can export LuLu rules to a JSON file, but there is no direct importer for Little Snitch.
 You will largely be starting fresh.
 2. **Install Little Snitch:** It will detect existing network extensions.
 It is recommended to uninstall LuLu first to prevent conflict.
 3. **Silent Mode:** When you first install Little Snitch, it runs in Silent Mode (Allowing connections but logging them).
 Use this for a few days.
 4. **Review:** Look at the 'Silent Mode' log in the Network Monitor and create rules for your apps in batches.
 This is much less intrusive than LuLu's immediate pop-up method.
 5. **Refine:** Create a 'Home' and 'Public' profile to take advantage of your new power.